 In addition, from the anatomical point of view[27], the right branch of the portal vein supplies more of the right liver, and if it is partially or completely diverted, liver function impairment is aggravated.
 Moreover, the mesenteric vein blood, which contains a large number of toxins (including ammonia) and the liver factor[28], enters the right branch of the portal vein, and then is diverted, which increases the concentration of circulating blood ammonia.
 Liver failure and the high concentration of ammonia in the systemic circulation are the main causes of portal body shunt encephalopathy[29,30].
 The pathogenesis of HE is complex, especially in TIPS treatment.
 In addition to being shunted around the liver, blood ammonia is not cleared, but because the liver blood supply is reduced after shunting, liver dysfunction and decreased removal of ammonia lead to the occurrence of HE.
 The hepatic dysfunction after shunting is related to the shunt flow and the quality of the shunt.
 As with insulin, high concentrations of glucagon and other liver factors in the blood likely lead to the occurrence of liver failure[31].

-We can only correctly select the TIPS procedure after fully understanding the important differences between the delivery and concentration of substances in the left and right branches of the portal vein, and the complications of shunting.
+We can only correctly select the TIPS procedure after fully understanding the important differences between the delivery and concentration of substances in the left and right branches of the portal vein and the complications of shunting.
 The results of the present study provide evidence that after TIPS treatment, targeted puncture of the left branch of the intrahepatic portal vein may reduce the risk of HE.
-In group A, the incidence of HE was lower than in group B and the occurrence of HE showed a downward trend.
-Our results confirmed that in the TIPS process, targeted puncture of the left portal vein diverted the non-nutritive blood that came from the splenic vein into the TIPS shunt and minimized the incidence of HE.
+In group A, the incidence of HE was lower than that in group B and the occurrence of HE showed a downward trend.
+Our results confirmed in the TIPS process that targeted puncture of the left portal vein diverted the non-nutritive blood that came from the splenic vein into the TIPS shunt and minimized the incidence of HE.

 The previous literature[15] only compared the overall incidence of HE in 3 years, and showed that HE occurred one year after TIPS[32].
 Therefore, we compared the occurrence of HE after 1, 3, 6, 9 and 12 mo, and the total incidence of HE after 5 years.
 We showed that targeted puncture of the left branch of the intrahepatic portal vein reduced the risk of HE, but it had no direct influence on prognosis of portal-hypertension-related complications of refractory ascites or variceal bleeding.

-In our study, the survival rate, and recurrence rate for ascites and bleeding did not differ between the two groups.
+In our study, the survival rate and recurrence rate for ascites and bleeding did not differ between the two groups.
 These results indicate the prognostic importance of TIPS placement for portal-hypertension-related complications.
 We believe that, as long as intrahepatic vein angiography shows that the anatomical structure meets the requirements, we should puncture the left portal vein, which significantly decreases the incidence of HE.

 This study had several limitations.
 First, randomized controlled trials are needed to verify our results.
-Second, targeted puncture of the left intrahepatic portal vein during TIPS procedure is difficult for those who used to targeted puncture of the right intrahepatic portal vein, which will take some time for such change Finally, our hypothesis need to be validated by animal experiments and further study.
+Second, targeted puncture of the left intrahepatic portal vein during TIPS procedure is difficult for those who are used to targeted puncture of the right intrahepatic portal vein, which will take some time for such change Finally, our hypothesis need to be validated by animal experiments and further study.

-In conclusion, targeted puncture of the left branch of the intrahepatic portal vein during TIPS does not directly influence the prognosis of portal-hypertension-related complications of refractory ascites or variceal bleeding, but may reduce the risk of HE.
+In conclusion, targeted puncture of the left branch of the intrahepatic portal vein during TIPS does not directly influence the prognosis of portal-hypertension-related complications of refractory ascites or variceal bleeding but may reduce the risk of HE.

 Article Highlights